 We introduce and quantify a new channel through which the housing market affects household spending: the home purchase channel.
 Households spend on average $8,000 more on home-related durables and home improvements in the two years following a home purchase.
 Expenditures on nondurables and durables unrelated to the home remain unchanged or decrease modestly.
 The home purchase channel played a substantial role in the Great Recession, accounting for one-third of the decline in spending on home-related durables and home improvements from 2005 to 2010.

-Benmelech, Efraim, Adam Guren, and Brian T. Melzer, Making the House a Home: The Effect of Home Purchases on Consumption, NBER Working Paper No. 23570, July 2017.
-Revise and Resubmit at Review of Financial Studies.
+Benmelech, Efraim, Adam Guren, and Brian T. Melzer, Making the House a Home: The Effect of Home Purchases on Consumption, 2021, Forthcoming at Review of Financial Studies.